 - Save until Exit Delaware Return

 If one spouse is a resident of Delaware and the other is not, you can file either a resident or nonresident return.
 You also have the choice of filing as married filing joint or married filing separate.
-The State of Delaware allows you to complete your file your return using the method that gives you the largest refund.
+The State of Delaware allows you to complete your return using the method that gives you the largest refund.

 For more information, see